realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Large Input (1 KB, 2,119 words, 11,769 characters): Use review(s) from the `yelp_academic_dataset_review.json` dataset with similar word or character counts.

-Place the respective text input file in the `input` folder of the S3 bucket.
+Place the respective text input file in the `input` folder of the GCS bucket.

 Additional Params: None